-By the end of 2008 SSN had diversified and added a number of new projects to its portfolio.
-These spanned training, support practice, and facilitation, all in the fields of climate and development.
+By the end of 2008, SSN had diversified and added several new projects to its portfolio.
+These spanned training, support practice, and facilitation, in the fields of climate and development.

-As SSN has continued to grow, so has our inventory of projects and partnerships, as we build a reputation for consistently high quality delivery, and meaningful engagement.
-Notable among these are Future Climate for Africa (FCFA), the Small Grants Facility (SGF), the Southern Africa Climate Finance Partnership (SACFP), the Africa LEDS Partnership (AfLP), the Climate Resilient Infrastructure Development Facility (CRIDF), and Mobilising Investment for NDC Implementation, the Sustainable Manufacturing and Environmental Pollution (SMEP), the Adaptation Research Alliance, DecarBOOST, the Voices for Just Climate Action (VCA, Aligning Financial Flows, and SSN Ethiopia.
-The varying time-spans and overlapping nature of these projects are a testament to SSN’s principles of flexibility and the connectivity in all our work.
+As SSN has continued to grow, so has our inventory of projects and partnerships, as we build a reputation for consistently high-quality delivery, and meaningful engagement.
+Notable among these are Future Climate for Africa (FCFA), the Small Grants Facility (SGF), the Southern Africa Climate Finance Partnership (SACFP), the African Climate Action Partnership (AfCAP), the Climate and Development Knowledge Network, Mobilising Investment for NDC Implementation, the Sustainable Manufacturing and Environmental Pollution (SMEP), the Adaptation Research Alliance, DecarBOOST, the Voices for Just Climate Action (VCA, Aligning Financial Flows, and SSN Ethiopia.
+The varying time spans and overlapping nature of these projects are a testament to SSN’s principles of flexibility and connectivity in all our work.
 Many versions and iterations later, the criteria and indicators remain the basis for the Gold Standard Foundation mitigation, water and land use, and forestry projects.

-The SSN Group comprises three entities: SSN Non-Profit Company (NPC), SSN Pty Ltd and SSN Trust.
-The NPC is the primary vehicle for delivering the bulk of SSN’s work.
+The SSN Group comprises two entities: SSN Non-Profit Company (NPC) and SSN Pty Ltd. The NPC is the primary vehicle for delivering the bulk of SSN’s work.
 This legal structure gives us the flexibility to collaborate with a variety of partners and entities.